George Lumley, 3rd Baron Lumley: Family

 George Lumley was the only son of Thomas Lumley, 2nd Baron Lumley, by his wife Margaret Harington.
 His direct paternal ancestor, Ralph Lumley, had been created Baron Lumley in the reign of Richard II, but was later attainted and executed for his role in the Epiphany Rising against Henry IV.
 George Lumley's father, Thomas, had the attainder reversed and was raised to the peerage in 1461 by his cousin, Edward IV.
 George Lumley succeeded to the barony upon his father's death in 1485.

 Career

-George Lumley held a number of positions of trust over the course of his lifetime, including Sheriff of Northumberland from 1462-3, Knight of the Shire in 1466, and Sheriff of Northumberland again from 1468-1471.
+George Lumley held a number of positions of trust over the course of his lifetime, including Sheriff of Northumberland from 1462 to 1463, Knight of the Shire in 1466, and Sheriff of Northumberland again from 1468 to 1471.
 He was one of the commanders of the forces of the Duke of Gloucester that retook Berwick, and served in Scotland again in 1502 under the Earl of Surrey.
 He was part of the English escort of Princess Margaret to Scotland in 1503.